 Chad Nusbaum, Ph.D.

-Chad Nusbaum is the director of the Broad Technology Labs (BTL) and an institute scientist at the Broad Institute of MIT and Harvard.
+Chad Nusbaum is the senior director of the Broad Technology Labs (BTL) and an institute scientist at the Broad Institute of MIT and Harvard.
 BTL serves as a center of technical innovation in support of institute research goals.

 Over the past 20 years, Nusbaum has overseen technology development in a wide range of areas related to DNA sequencing and genomics.
 Currently, the BTL has significant ongoing efforts in development and optimization of new sample preparations for genome, epigenome and transcriptome analysis (including single cell approaches), mutational analysis of genome functional elements, improved instrument operation and performance, overall process optimization and development of new analytical tools.
 Nusbaum’s work as co-director of the Broad’s former Genome Sequencing and Analysis Program (GSAP) included leading genome sequencing and analysis projects for a wide range of organisms, such as viruses, prokaryotes, eukaryotes and protists.
 Some of GSAP’s more notable projects under his leadership have included the genomes of Phytophthora infestans, the causal agent of the Irish potato famine, and the Schizosacharomyces clade of brewers’ yeasts.